Chasing1020/Chasing1020.github.io/post/about-computer-science/index.md

 Four years of college life is neither too long nor too short.
 While enjoying the comfortable campus life, you have become a frog in warm water without realizing it.

-We need to break away from the inertia of student thinking under the score measurement system, "Please be sure to remember: four years of college life gives you is just a kind of the undergo of your life, when you graduate, the string of pale scores has been invalidated."
+We need to break away from the inertia of student thinking under the score measurement system, "Please be sure to remember: four years of college life gives you is just a kind of the undergo of your life, when you graduate, the string of pale scores has been invalidated.".

 # 7. Remarks